Search

 What Does a CNC Machinist Do?

 Some objects are impossible to create manually.
-When you're talking about getting within one-tenth of a thousandth in accuracy, a computer numerical control (CNC) machine is the way to go.
+When utmost precision is required, CNC machining is the way to go.

-Those with CNC machinist jobs look at blueprints or computer files and translate product or object designs into code.
-A machine then precisely transforms material into the desired object.
+The duties of a CNC machinist include interpreting blueprints or computer files and translating product or object designs into code.
+A machine then precisely transforms the material into the desired object.
 Materials can range from metal to plastic.

 Those with CNC machinist jobs work on critical parts and components that help other machines operate and keep people safe.
 Some examples of items produced by CNC machines include: